” Fostering Creativity In Our Community ”

 The yearly fee is $35.00 and weekly studio session fee is $7.00.

 We occasionally go on art excursions.
-We invite specialist artists to conduct workshops or demonstrations in various media.
+Sometimes we invite specialist artists to conduct workshops or demonstrations in various media.
 We run a members lending library of art books and DVD’s…….but we are not a ‘teaching’ group!

 We are a vibrant, creative group of people who enjoy a challenge and enjoy the process of becoming proficient in our chosen media.
 We appreciate and respect each other’s varied skills, backgrounds and ages.
 We are a drawing and painting group who work in pencil, ink, charcoal, watercolour, acrylic, oils, pastels and mixed media.